Cadiz Food Tour: Tapas, Drinks and Delights with a Local

 Meeting point

-You'll meet our local expert in front of Cadiz City Hall, in Plaza San Juan de Dios
+Please, meet your Local Expert for the Do Eat Better Experience Cadiz Food Tour in front of Cadiz City Hall, in Plaza San Juan de Dios

 About Cádiz